Kids doing in-person learning this fall?

 I think a lot of people overlook leftovers as a viable option for their kids’ lunches.
 Talk with your kids.
 See if there are any types of leftovers they would like to try in their lunches.
 It might surprise you!
 My kids don’t like all leftovers in their lunches, but there are several they like!
 My favorite part of sending leftovers in their lunches is that there’s nothing cheaper I can send them with than leftovers.
 When we overhauled our budget, I quickly learned that I can serve a hot lunch much cheaper than I can serve a cold one.
 Sending leftovers also reduces the amount of food we waste.
 So, it really is a win-win.

 If you want to win points as a Master Lunch Building Mama, you can send your kids with homemade pizza.
 Last year, I had plans to make every Friday, Pizza Friday in my kid’s lunches.
-I made pizza for school lunches exactly one time in the 2018/2019 school year.
-I am expecting the 2019/2020 school year to follow the same trend.
+I made pizza for school lunches exactly one time in the past 2 years.
 But I mention it here because it really is a great option to keep in mind when you have a little extra time and energy and want to spoil your kiddos with a special treat.
 If you are more organized than me, you can make them ahead of time and freeze them.
 So, it doesn’t have to be a big event when you do it.

 Check out my blog to hear how we make gluten-free, dairy-free, egg-free pizzas.
 We make most of our pizzas with veggie toppings and skip the cheesy alternatives.
 But, if you are looking for a good cheese alternative on top of your pizza, we like the Follow Your Heart brand as well as the Go Veggie brand.